Gudradain/vue-select-option/README.md

 ## Motivation & Inspiration

 - Have a simple way to support <optgroup> in vuejs
-- Fix a "bug" in vuejs : the first value of a select is not automatically selected if the model doesn't match.
+- Fix a "bug" in vuejs : the first value of a select is not automatically selected if the model doesn't match any option.
 The Vuejs documentation talk about it as "unselected" state https://vuejs.org/v2/guide/forms.html#Select
 - Easily reused my selectList from C#.
 The options structure is inspired by the class SelectListItem in C#. https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.rendering.selectlistitem?view=aspnetcore-2.0

 ## Properties